Aiven-Labs/pgvector-find-faces-talk/slides/notes.rst

   ``0.38162553310394287, ..., 0.20030969381332397``

 We *could* print that array out, or save it to a text file, and then copy if when we want to do something with it.
-But we have a database, so let's use it.
+But we have a database, so let's use it (in fact, this is already our first good reason for reaching for PostgreSQL).

    ** Note** Why 768?
 Some searching gave me `this answer on stackoverflow`_, which says: